Skip to content Skip to footer navigation

 2. Look for details in shadowy scenes

 Inferior TVs can struggle to display darker scenes.
-Flick through channels to find one and watch carefully - is it well-defined despite the dark, or a murky, pixelated mess?
-If you can, take in your favourite movie and test a scene you know well.
+Flick through channels to find one and watch carefully.
+Is it well-defined despite the dark?
+Or is it a murky, pixelated mess?

 3. Assess skin tones

-Use live news presenters in studios.
-Here, tone should look natural, and primary colours shouldn't have obvious faults (reds looking orange, for instance).
+Watching news presenters broadcasting from a studio is a good way to assess skin tone.
+Tones should look natural, and primary colours shouldn't have obvious faults (reds looking orange, for instance).

 4. Judge black tones